 Originally from Canada, I left in 1990 and taught English in Japan for three years, then came to NZ as a backpacker.
 As fate would have it I met a Kiwi sheep farmer and have been here in Southland now for 25 years!

 The kinds of things I'm thinking about lately are: the burgeoning discoveries of neuroscience; evolving consciousness; and how people from different cultures view the world.
+And of course now I'm thinking about the impact of the COVID virus on all of humanity.

 So that’s a bit about me.
 'You' are my welcome visitor.
 I wonder what it is that’s brought you here ...